Gladys Kalema-Zikusoka

+Dr Gladys Kalema-Zikusoka holding a copy of her memoir, "Walking with Gorillas: The Journey of an African Wildlife Vet", at the 2026 Kampala Writes Litfest where she was a speaker.

-Gladys Kalema-Zikusoka (born 8 January 1970) is a Ugandan veterinarian and founder of Conservation Through Public Health, an organisation dedicated to the coexistence of humans, endangered mountain gorillas, and other animals in Africa.
+Dr.Gladys Kalema-Zikusoka (born 8 January 1970) is a Ugandan veterinarian and founder of Conservation Through Public Health, an organisation dedicated to the coexistence of humans, endangered mountain gorillas, and other animals in Africa.
+She is also a trustee of The Gorilla Organization.

 Kalema-Zikusoka was Uganda's first wildlife veterinary officer and featured in the BBC documentary Gladys the African Vet.
 In 2009, she won the Whitley Gold Award for her conservation work.
 In December 2021, she was proclaimed a United Nations Environment Programme's Champion of the Earth for Science and Innovation for her work with the One Health initiative.

 Early life and education

-While growing up in Kampala, Kalema-Zikusoka, at age 12, started a wildlife club at her school and organised trips to Queen Elizabeth National Park.
+While growing up in Kampala, Dr.Kalema-Zikusoka, at age 12, started a wildlife club at her school and organised trips to Queen Elizabeth National Park.
 Her professional studies began when she won a scholarship to study at the University of London Royal Veterinary College, graduating with a Bachelor of Veterinary Medicine.
-Later, in 2003, she obtained a Master of Veterinary Medicine from North Carolina State University.
+In 2003, she obtained a Master of Veterinary Medicine from North Carolina State University.
 She also holds a certificate in the management of non-profit organizations from Duke University.
 She earned a Master of Business Administration in 2016.

 Personal life

-Kalema-Zikusoka is married to Lawrence Zikusoka, a technology entrepreneur and one of the co-founders of Conservation Through Public Health.
+Dr.Kalema-Zikusoka is married to Lawrence Zikusoka, a technology entrepreneur and one of the co-founders of Conservation Through Public Health.
 They have two children.

+She is the daughter of the late political leader and women's rights advocate Rhoda Kalema.